 Who Is At Risk From Asbestos-Related Lung Cancer?

 If you have worked in industries where asbestos was heavily used, you are more at risk from developing an asbestos-related disease.
 This includes those who’ve worked in plumbing, engineering, joinery, construction or at dockyards.

 Yes, you may be entitled to receive certain state benefits, such as Industrial Injuries Disablement Benefit (IIDB); Personal Independence Payment (PIP); Employment and Support Allowance (ESA), Blue Badge and Attendance Allowance.
 We can advise you on the state benefits available and how to claim them.
-Find out more about state benefits for those affected by asbestos.

 You may also be entitled to make a claim for certain government compensation schemes, sometimes referred to as government ‘lump-sum payments’.
 The schemes available are The Pneumoconiosis Workers’ Compensation Act which provides lump-sum payments to workers who contracted the disease through their previous work.
 Your specialist asbestos disease solicitor can provide more advice on the compensation schemes available.
-Find out more about government compensation schemes.

 We may also be able to secure early, interim payments (an immediate payment to meet your needs) before a final settlement has been reached, so it’s important to get in touch with us as soon as possible, so that we can help alleviate any financial concerns you have.

 How Long Does It Take To Settle An Asbestos Claim?